-While the majority of complainants have legitimate concerns and genuinely seek resolution, a small proportion of complainants behave in ways that are inappropriate and unacceptable - despite our best efforts to help them.
+While most complainants have legitimate concerns and genuinely seek resolution, a small proportion of complainants behave in ways that are inappropriate and unacceptable - despite our best efforts to help them.

 Unreasonable complainant conduct is defined as "behaviour by a current or former complainant which, because of its nature or frequency, raises substantial health, safety, resource or equity issues".
+It can include: